DLUG/EyeUnAlarm/README.md

 ▶0.7.0
 - Change Logic of Tab (Using DolmanTab)
-- Refactoring Logic
 - Update OpenCV Library (to 2.4.11)
 - Support for x86
+- Refactoring Whole Code
+- Improve Recognizing Eye Performance
+- Add Test Mode for Each Alarm
+- Change Clock Design
-- Fix Images
+- Modify Some Images
 - Use Android Own Theme of Each Version
+- Apply Notification Bar Color for Lollipop